Enable GitOps for Kestra with the SyncFlows Task

 Automatically sync when a change is pushed to Git

-We can also automate the syncing process by adding a Webhook trigger and creating a Webhook on our GitHub repository to trigger our flow every time something is pushed to the repository.
+You can also automate the syncing process by adding a Webhook trigger and creating a Webhook on your GitHub repository to trigger the flow every time something is pushed to the repository.
 This is useful for keeping Kestra always in sync with the repository.

 id: sync_flows_from_git